PsyTeachR/mcs-conv/docs/09-correlation.md

 <p class="caption">(\#fig:abil-hist)Histogram of Abil</p>
 </div>

-This code should look very similar to the code you used to create a bar plot in Chapter \@ref(bar).
+This code should look very similar to the code you used to create a bar plot in Intro to Data Viz.
 We have specified that we want to display `Abil` on the x-axis and that the shape we want to produce is a histogram, hence `geom_histogram()`.
 Just like `geom_bar()`, you do not need to specify the y-axis because if it's a histogram, it's always a count.

 * Write and run the code to produce another histogram for the variable `IQ`.